CodeYourFuture/javascript-tutorials/class2/README.md

   - print to console message saying you are serving the food and repeat the name of the item e.g. _cheesecake_
   - print to console goodbye message
 - If the passphrase is not correct
   - print to console message something like `console.log("Oh no, you don't know the secret.");`

-### Side Note
-You can also use `alert('message')` function to show a pop-up window instead of printing to console with `console.log('message')` if you find it more useful.
-In the next classes we will learn how to write these results on the web page what will be much more cool.

 ## Assignment
 ### Lets build a game - *Rock, Scissors, Paper*